 In 2006 Australia and Peru signed an MOU on cooperation in education.
 Institutional educational ties are strong and growing.
 Many Australian Universities (including Edith Cowan, Griffith, Canberra, Tasmania, Queensland, Adelaide, Macquarie and La Trobe) have agreements with their Peruvian counterparts.

 Australia was selected in 2012 to be the first country to host post-graduate Peruvian students sent abroad on full scholarship by Peru’s National Scholarship Agency, PRONABEC.
 Since 2011, Peru has participated in the Australia Awards Fellowships Program.
 A total of 22 professionals in local government have had the opportunity to receive training in Australia on planning and implementing public private partnerships (PPPs), water resource management and sustainable mining.

-In 2014 there were 1047 Peruvian students studying in Australian Educational institutions.
+In 2014 there were 1551 Peruvian students enrolled to study in Australian educational institutions.